FROM PROJECT TO PERMIT

 Attic Bedrooms

-Egress, ceiling height, stair access, fire separation documentation.
+Permit documentation covering egress, ceiling height, stair access, and fire separation requirements.

 Bathrooms